Kim Kardashian Purchases Cowboy Outfits For Her Children After Revealing She May Be Moving To Wyoming

-On Thursday, Kim Kardashian shared an adorable video of her children Saint, 3, and Chicago, 19 months, completely decked out in cowboy gear on Instagram.
-Chicago wore a suede fringe dress and matching skirt, along with white Wellington boots and a cowgirl hat.
-Saint opted for a button-up Western-style shirt, suede vest, and fringed pants.
-He accessorized the look with a fabulous hat, a rodeo belt, and black Cowboy boots.
+On Thursday, Kim Kardashian shared an adorable video of her children, Saint and Chicago, completely decked out in cowboy gear on Instagram.
+Chicago, 19 months, wore a suede fringe dress and matching skirt, along with white Wellington boots and a cowgirl hat.
+Saint, 3, opted for a button-up Western-style shirt, suede vest, and fringed pants.
+He accessorized the look with a fabulous hat, a rodeo belt, and black cowboy boots.

 “Do you like the outfits I got you from Wyoming?” asked Kim off camera.